NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 [See The Cloud Rider](#the-cloud-rider)

+## Acts 5:3-4

+> 3 But Peter said, “Ananias, why has Satan filled your heart to lie to the Holy Spirit and to keep back for yourself part of the proceeds of the land?
+4 While it remained unsold, did it not remain your own?
+And after it was sold, was it not at your disposal?
+Why is it that you have contrived this deed in your heart?
+You have not lied to man but to God.”

+This scripture proves that the Holy spirit is both a person and divine.
+Ananias tried to **lie to the Holy Spirit**.
+Lying is something you can only do to a person.
+It is meaningless to lie to a thing or a force, because they do not have a mind that could possibly be fooled.
+But the Holy Spirit has a mind that someone might think could be fooled.
+It also shows that the person of the Holy Spirit is divine, or God, because in the same utterance Peter says that Ananias has lied to God.
+Lying to the person of the Holy Spirit equals lying to God, because the Holy Spirit is God.

 ## Acts 9:14

 > And here he has authority from the chief priests to bind all who call on your name.”